NP Initial Application

 All forms are now in fillable PDF documents.

-A $65.63 processing fee is charged to an applicant’s credit card upon receipt of the payment authorization form.
-This payment authorization form is required to begin processing an application.
+A $65.63 processing fee is charged to an applicant’s credit card upon submission of application.
+This payment is required to begin processing an application.
 Other documents (e.g., verification letters, references, etc.) are added to an applicant’s file as they are received at the office.
 When all required documents are received, the Registrar reviews the entire application for registration eligibility and approval.

 Once an application is approved by the Registrar, the applicant is contacted by phone or email.
 Approved applications are valid for six months from the date the application is submitted, and the processing fee taken.
 After six months, the applicant is required to submit a new application.